 What do I need to join the course

-This course is for anybody interested in developing their understanding of yoga practice further in a mixed group.
+This course is for anybody interested in learning yoga basics or improving basic yoga practice further in a mixed group.

 - Do you ever have pains in your chest?

 - Have you had any operations or injuries in the last year?